intelligent-machine-learning/dlrover/atorch/docs/auto_accelerate_api.md

 exclude: List[str], default None.
     If None, all modules that passing include test would use te.
-    If not None, if a nn.Linear module name has at least one substring matches exclude, it will not use te. recipe.DelayedScaling parameter:
+    If not None, if a nn.Linear module name has at least one substring matches exclude, it will not use te.
+verbose: Bool, default False.
+If True, print names of those submodules that are replaced by  <code>te.Linear </code>. recipe.DelayedScaling parameter:
     margin: default 0
     interval: default 1